Javed-Akhter-Shaik/Web-Page/VR-Portfolio.md

     <div class="modal-details">
       <div class="modal-section">
         <h4>About</h4>
         <p>Developed a VR system that allows players to manipulate objects using gravity-inspired push and pull devices.
-Each hand controls a plunger that pushes or pulls rigidbodies in the scene, enabling intuitive object movement, suspension, and placement in 3D space.</p>
+Each hand controls a plunger that pushes or pulls rigidbodies in the scene, enabling intuitive object movement and placement in 3D space</p>
       </div>

       <div class="modal-section">